You are traveling; and, of course you have to eat. Mostly it is too expensive and probably not good for you; but, at your age who cares?

 10. Church suppers are always interesting; especially in small rural towns.

-11. Small town events can give you interesting food.Try the Ramp Festival in Cullowhee, NC; or the matanza in Belen, NM.
+11. Small town events can give you interesting food.Try the Ramp Festival in Cullowhee, NC; or the matanza in Belen, NM where you can eat outside your comfort zone.

 12. Never forget museums; especially if you are in Europe.
 Some of the best food I have had has been at museums in Madrid, Vienna and London.
 The same applies to US museums.
 At least look at them.